“It’s not your ordinary Kou Rou (steamed pork belly) dish.”

 Oh yes, Mother’s Day is just around the corner, and it will be the perfect time to go the extra mile and show your appreciation by whipping up an awesome Masterchef-worthy meal for the leading lady in your life!
 That’s what Mission Foods Singapore has planned about..

 And here, I came out with my newly created wrap recipe, for my mother, your mother, you and me!
 Of course, fathers and sons were not missed.
-My hubby and daughter loved this wrap so much!
+Everyone loved this wrap so much!
 Each of them had two large rolls which required using 2 wraps for each roll they had!

 “Anytime, any day, with these light tasted biscuits, actually.”